Pages Menu

 Oestrogen

 One of a group of female sex hormones (including oestradiol) that controls the development of female secondary sex characteristics and promotes the growth and maintenance of the female reproductive system.
-Oestrogens are made mainly by the ovary, but also in the placenta and small amounts in the testis
+Oestrogens are made mainly by the ovary, but also in the placenta and small amounts in the testes.

 Oligozoospermia (or oligospermia)

-A very low number of sperm present in the seminal fluid
+A very low number of sperm present in the seminal fluid.

 Oncologist

-A doctor who specialises in the treatment of various types of cancer
+A doctor who specialises in the treatment of various types of cancer.

 Oncology

-Study and treatment of cancer
+Study and treatment of cancer.

 Oocytes